Mountain bike in the beautiful Cairngorms National Park

 We’ll spend the day enjoying the different trails, checking bikes and practising skills that will come in handy during the rest of your mountain bike adventure tour in the Cairngorms.

-At the end of the day we’ll drive half an hour to your home-from-home for the week: a beautiful country lodge house in Aviemore.
+At the end of the day we’ll have a short drive to your home-from-home for the week: a beautiful country house in Aviemore.

 On our day in the Loch Garten area we’ll pedal through Glenmore Forest, over the rocky Ryvoan pass and through Abernethy Forest towards Boat of Garten.
 These areas contain the most important remnants of the original Caledonian pine forests in the whole of Scotland.